Transcription

 Now I'll show you my clean dishes.
 I have some egg cups.
 You use them to eat boiled eggs.
 Here, I have a jug or carafe.
 You see, it's a bit chipped, it's a bit broken.
 Chipped means that some pieces are gone.

-This word is often used for porcelain, to refer to a plate, a dish or a jug.
+We often use this word for porcelain, to refer to a plate, a dish or a jug.
 Here, I have a cafetière.
 In France, we even call it an Italian cafetière, a théière, for drinking tea.
 Here, I have flat plates.

 I've got soup plates.
 We use soup plates to eat soup or pasta dishes, for example.
 Here, I have small plates.